Historical Day for Galileo

 As the GPS was built primarily to serve the #American military forces, its civilian capabilities are limited, and can be shut down whenever the U.S. government or authorities feel the need to.

-The Galileo system will be available at its full precision and capabilities to both civil and military users.
+The Galileo system will be available with full precision and capabilities to both civil and military users.
 Today, there are 18 #satellites around the #Earth, and by 2020 its number should rise up to 20.

-It is also believed that the new generation of #technologies heavily-dependant on location services, such as autonomous cars, connected devices and smart cities, will greatly benefit from the Galileo technology.
+It is also believed that the new generation of #technologies that are heavily dependent on location services, such as autonomous cars, connected devices and smart cities, will greatly benefit from the Galileo technology.
 European #entrepreneurs are also being asked to imagine and develop new services that take advantage of the 'power' of this new European #technology.